Building blocks for building blogs

 TailwindCSS | CSS Framework

-The glue that holds it all together is GitHub, where I'm learning about the value of version control and creating a branch from your main repo before you go and do something silly like exposing your API keys.
+GitHub is where the code and its whole history reside, where I'm learning about the value of version control and creating a branch from your main repo.

 The blog is hosted on Vercel, with some additional features like domain management, web analytics and speed insights.